ZhouKanglei/CoFInAl_AQA/README.md

 For all hyper-parameters, see `scripts/test_all.sh`.

-## Acknowledgements
+## Contact

 If you have any specific questions or if there's anything else you'd like assistance with regarding the code, feel free to let me know.
-Thanks for your examination!